 The PSAB will review topics discussed at the Ad-Hoc Council Subcommittee on Race, Equity, and Inclusion meetings in 2020 and propose a work plan for City Council approval.
 Potential work plan items include review of MVPD contact data demographics, exploration of alternative responses to mental health related calls for service, and review of community input from the Human Relations Commissions 2020 community listening forums on local policing, MVPDx Partnering for the Future participants and other sources.

-The PSAB will have a staff liaison and receive support from both the City Manager’s Office and Police Department.
+The PSAB receives staff support from both the City Manager’s Office and Police Department.
 Melvin Gaines, Principal Management Analyst from the City Manager’s Office, serves as the lead staff liaison.
 The lead liaison is responsible for developing the agenda and overseeing the information and recommendations presented to the PSAB.
 Captain Michael Canfield serves as a support liaison from the Police Department.

 For additional information, please contact the staff liaisons at PSAB@Mountainview.gov